 top of page

-My name is Lorraine Rominger and I’m thrilled to say that after working on my first book for years which was published in 2016, my memoir is being republished this year by Bookside Press.
+Welcome, my name is Lorraine Rominger and I’m thrilled to say that after working on my first book for years (which was published in 2016), my memoir is being republished this year by Bookside Press.

 The Rangity Tango Kids is a memoir about growing up on a farm in northern California in a large, German, Catholic farm family that has lived in Yolo County for five generations.